Critical Topics around Religion and Development

 Leader: Katherine Marshall

-Since 2006 the Berkley Center and World Faiths Development Dialogue have conducted a multi-year survey of critical issues at the intersection of religion and development.
-Project publications and associated events track the engagement of faith-inspired organizations around a set of core policy challenges, with an emphasis on common problems, ethical commitments, and best practices.
-To date the project has addressed Ebola, gender, governance, HIV/AIDS, malaria, maternal mortality, shelter, tuberculosis, and water and sanitation.
-Project research has also resulted in a series of policy briefs that examine the role of faith-based organizations and topics including: corruption, the WASH agenda, human trafficking in Cambodia, aid effectiveness, immunization, malaria, and reducing maternal mortality.
-Ongoing work continues, following recommendations to develop teaching case studies, further in-depth country level studies, focused exploration of crossing cutting issues, and wider, better, and sharper communication and outreach strategies.
+From 2006 to 2024 the Berkley Center and World Faiths Development Dialogue conducted a multiyear survey of critical issues at the intersection of religion and development.
+Project publications and associated events tracked the engagement of faith-inspired organizations around a set of core policy challenges, with an emphasis on common problems, ethical commitments, and best practices.
+The project addressed COVID-19, Ebola, gender, governance, HIV/AIDS, malaria, maternal mortality, shelter, tuberculosis, and water and sanitation.
+Project research has also resulted in a series of policy briefs that examine the role of faith-based organizations and topics including corruption, the WASH agenda, human trafficking in Cambodia, aid effectiveness, immunization, malaria, and reducing maternal mortality.
+Further work included developing teaching case studies, additional in-depth country level studies, focused exploration of crossing cutting issues, and wider, better, and sharper communication and outreach strategies.
 This project was originally launched through the Luce/SFS Program on Religion and International Affairs.

 Project Leader